javitroya/test-case-gen-mutation-analysis/Readme.md

 -	PetriNet2PNML.
 An explanation can be found in lines 77-81.
 -	Grafcet2PetriNet.
 An explanation can be found in lines 83-87.

 After executing the program, some information will be displayed in the console.
 At the end, it indicates the file with the result of the mutation analysis.
-This is a CSV file that is placed in results folder of the corresponding analysis_caseStudyName folder.
+This is a CSV file that is placed in the results folder of the corresponding analysis_caseStudyName folder.

 [1] Meysam Karimi, Shekoufeh Kolahdouz-Rahimi, Javier Troya.
 "Test case generation for model transformation testing: a multi-objective approach".
 Submitted, 2020